Revival (novel): Plot

 The experiment works, but not in the way Jacobs intends.
-The revived Mary Fay does become a doorway to the afterlife, but to the horror of both Jacobs and Jamie, there is no Heaven and no reward for piety.
-Instead, the afterlife is revealed to be "The Null", a hellish dimension of chaos, where souls of the deceased are tormented by Ant creatures, who serve insane, Lovecraftian beings, the most powerful of which is known as "Mother".
-It is implied that humans are fed to Mother, as "she" has a claw made of human faces.
+The revived Mary Fay becomes a doorway to the afterlife, but to the horror of both Jacobs and Jamie, there is no Heaven and no reward for piety.
+Instead, the afterlife is revealed to be "The Null", a hellish dimension of chaos, where souls of the deceased are tormented by ant-like creatures that serve insane, Lovecraftian beings, the most powerful of which is known as "Mother".
 Mother inhabits the body of Mary Fay, transforming her into a grotesque monster, and attempts to kill Jacobs.
 Jamie shoots Mother with Jacobs' gun, and she leaves Mary's body.
 A horrified Jacobs has a fatal stroke, and Jamie arranges his body to make it look like he shot Mary.
 Jamie flees the scene and relocates to Hawaii.

-Later, many of the people cured by Jacobs go insane and kill themselves and others, including Hugh Yates and Astrid who kills her partner and herself.
+Eventually, many of the people cured by Jacobs go insane and kill themselves and others, including Yates and Astrid.
 Jamie, one of the few survivors of Jacobs' treatments, is left relying heavily on antidepressants.
 He recounts his vision of The Null to a psychiatrist, who does not believe him.
-He acknowledges and takes some small comfort in the possibility that the visions were "lies".
-However, the novel ends with Jamie going to visit his brother Con who has spent the last two years in a psychiatric hospital after attacking his partner (which Jamie blames on Jacobs’s treatment of Con’s injury decades before); as Jamie goes to leave, he sees a door calling his name and realises that one day he will die and have to face being trapped in The Null under the yoke of Mother.
+He takes some small comfort in the possibility that the visions were "lies".
+However, the novel ends with Jamie going to visit Con, who has spent the last two years in a psychiatric hospital after attacking his partner; as Jamie goes to leave, he sees a door calling his name and realises that one day he will suffer the same violent fate and have to face being trapped in The Null under the yoke of Mother.